evrim44/HomeCheck_KratosX_Edition-ONLY-for-Whitemane-Frostmourne-3.3.5a/README.md

 # HomeCheck_KratosX_Edition !!ONLY for Whitemane Frostmourne-3.3.5a!!
+> [!WARNING]
+> **PLEASE NOTE:** This specific addon version only works on Whitemane Frostmourne WOTLK 3.3.5a.
+>
-!!!
-PLEASE NOTE: This specific addon version only works on Whitemane Frostmourne WOTLK 3.3.5a.
-If you want to use a version that works on all servers, please download my regular version here:
+> If you want to use a version that works on all servers, please download my regular version here:

 Welcome to the **KratosX Edition** of HomeCheck.
 This version introduces crucial performance optimizations, automated tank filtering, dynamic talent tracking, and visual raid status indicators.